GraphicsBlast

 If you don't already have a compiler, you can get the open-source g++ compiler as part of the MinGW "compiler kit" here.
 They provide the raw source code, but as you don't yet have a compiler you cannot do anything with it.
 They do however provide links to others who regularly compile the latest version of the code.
 I'm currently using the version they link to here.

 I use the x86_64 version as I'm on a 64-bit computer.
-I use the posix thread model over the win32 model for cross-platform compatibility reasons - although your choice won't make much difference.
+I use the Posix thread model over the win32 model for cross-platform compatibility reasons - although your choice won't make much difference.
 If you're interested in the difference, you can read about it here.
-Finally, I use the UCRT runtime which is the more modern approach compared to MSVCRT - more information is availble on the differences here.
+Finally, I use the UCRT run-time which is the more modern approach compared to MSVCRT - more information is available on the differences here.

 Once you've downloaded and decompressed the compiler, you will need to add the binaries to your system's PATH variable.
 When you type in a program's name into the command line, this variable defines the folders the system will look in to find that program.

 You should now be able to open up a terminal, and type g++ to use the MinGW compiler.
-If everything is working properly, you will get an error message complaining "fatal error: no input files".
+If everything is working properly, you should see an error message complaining "fatal error: no input files".
 That's actually good!
-The program was found and run correctly, it was just expecting us to pass in source code files as a command line argument which we want it to compile.
+The program was found and run correctly, it was just expecting us to pass in some source code files as a command line argument which we want it to compile.

 SDL3